felixkrones/physionet_challenge_2023/README.md

-# Python example code for the George B. Moody PhysioNet Challenge 2023
+# Python code for the George B. Moody PhysioNet Challenge 2023

 ## What's in this repository?

-This repository contains a simple example to illustrate how to format a Python entry for the George B. Moody PhysioNet Challenge 2023.
+This repository contains the code of our Python entry for the George B. Moody PhysioNet Challenge 2023.
 You can try it by running the following commands on the Challenge training sets.
 These commands should take a few minutes or less to run from start to finish on a recent personal computer.

-For this example, we implemented a random forest model with several features.
-You can use different models, features, and libraries for your entry.
-This simpple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.
+We implemented a ... model with several features.

 This code uses four main scripts, described below, to train and run a model for the Challenge.